Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 🚸 Easy single Tool installer/remover, ALL AUTOMATED!
 - 🔄 Game patches proof! if it stops working, just run the Tool! (update needed only for new DLC)
 - 🍦 Now using CreamAPI, properly configured for Space Engineers!
 The old method no longer works.
-- 🍨 If you know how to, you can even use [CreamInstaller](https://github.com/pointfeev/CreamInstaller) (compatible with a lot of games).

 ---
 >[💾 Download v0.7](https://mega.nz/file/zUYSwCyC#cX6yHMrvuNLS4gYW5Ob6HqG_WSsoR61Nyr25dnKATBk) - from Mega.nz